 - if you want to go all out with your window or door design, then place vegan gummi bears to the door and window holes after removing the filling, and place your gingerbread back into the oven for a few minutes to melt the gummies to fill your windows and doors.
 I think this is a great idea, but I have to admit that I haven't tested it myself.

-To put your vegan gingerbread house together, you need the perfect ‘glue’ to keep it in place.
-I like to use a vegan aquafaba based icing that is easily created from 3 ingredients: aquafaba (whipped chickpea water).
-Make sure to use the water of a tin of unsalted chickpeas, as you could otherwise have a salty surprise.
+To put your vegan gingerbread house together, you need the perfect 'glue' to keep it in place.
+I like to use vegan aquafaba based royal icing that is easily created from 3 ingredients.

-To make the icing, start by whipping your chickpea water in a large mixing bowl with an electric hand mixer.
+To make the vegan royal icing, start by whipping your aquafaba chickpea water in a large bowl with an electric hand mixer or stand mixer.
 Mix it for about 5-6 minutes until it expands in size, becomes white and fluffy, and forms stiff peaks.

 How to assemble a gingerbread house